-The question we have to ask ourselves is which obstacles stand in the way of an effective lead nurturing strategy, and in general—of closing a sale.
-The lead nurturing stats from last year’s State of Inbound report show the highest percentage of marketers, i.e., 40%, believes that not only is getting a response from prospects an obstacle, but that it is becoming more difficult over time.
+We have to ask ourselves which obstacles stand in the way of an effective lead nurturing strategy and closing a sale.
+The lead nurturing stats from last year’s State of Inbound report shows most marketers (40%) believe that getting a response from prospects is an obstacle that is becoming more complex over time.

 (Source: Marketing Charts)

 According to the responses of 235 B2B marketers, finding the perfect content and timing, as well as following up on nurtured leads are the main problem areas in lead nurturing campaigns.
 The highest percentage of marketers (41%) sees creating content based on buyers’ interest as the top challenge.
 Another 16% give the “challenge” label to the task of getting the right timing of lead nurturing campaigns.
 Lastly, 17% of marketers have problems with the sales team, as far as following up on nurtured leads goes.
 So, how do marketers go about these challenges?

 16. 78% of marketers predict that demand generation budgets will increase.

 Having lead nurturing strategies is essential for businesses as they allow them to estimate their demand generation spend.
 Most marketers estimate that the amount of money they plan to allocate in the area will continue to increase.

 17. 59% of marketers expect their sales team to increase over the next year.

 (Source: State of Inbound 2018)